 9. Not Giving Yourself an Allowance

 Spending money wisely, having a budget, paying your bills on time, are good habits to have.
 But don’t be so strict with money that you are afraid to buy yourself anything.
 If for the past one month you’ve been spending your money more wisely, it’s time to reward yourself.
-Start taking your time to indulge a little, and enjoy the money you’ve worked hard for.
+Take time to indulge yourself, a little, and enjoy the money you’ve worked hard for.

 Get in the habit of paying yourself first.
 Start with paying yourself ten percent of your income every month.
 Put this amount into a savings account or an investment account.
-Set a goal to save more for some months, so you can have enough money to reward yourself once in a while and leave much more, which you can readily access in case of emergencies.
+Aim to accumulate savings for some months, so you can have enough money to reward yourself once in a while and leave much more, which you can readily access in case of emergencies.

 Be sure to also check out “What is “Me Time” & Why Every Mom Needs It” for info on how having time for yourself is not a bad thing.